Psion Series 3: Psion Series 3

-The Psion Series 3 was the first truly useful personal digital assistant (PDA).
-Its purpose was to replace the old-fashioned paper agenda and Rolodex, but it could do much more.
-Besides the agenda with multiple views, it featured a database, a word processor, a spreadsheet with charts, world times, and more.
+The Psion Series 3 was an early example of a personal digital assistant (PDA).
+It had an agenda with multiple views, a database, a word processor, world times, and other features.

 With an optional modem, it could connect to the Internet for very basic web browsing and email functionality through the official Psi Mail app.
-It could be programmed in Organiser Programming Language (OPL), with easy access to menu and computer graphics functions.
+It could be programmed in Organiser Programming Language (OPL), which enabled access to menu and computer graphics functions.

 The Series 3 had a 240×80 pixel screen of 97 × 39 mm.
 The backup battery for the Series 3 is a CR1620.